apalache-mc/apalache/docs/src/adr/020adr-arenas.md

 very short recap.
 In a nutshell, all basic values of TLA+ (such as integers, strings, and Booleans) and data structures (sets, functions, records, tuples, and sequences) are translated into *cells*.
-Cells are SMT constants, which can be connected to other cells.
-Cells are connected with one another by the means of edges.
+Cells are SMT constants, which can be connected to other cells by *edges*.
 Currently, we have three kinds of edges:

  - **has**.
 A membership edge `(c_p, c_e)` represents that a parent cell `c_p`
    potentially contains an element `c_e` (e.g., if `c_p` represents a set).